 - 1. Economics majors must not enroll in Economics 1 (for non-majors), you will NOT receive credit. - 2.
-International Studies majors are especially encouraged to start the foreign language requirement as soon as possible.
+International Studies majors are especially encouraged to start the foreign language requirement (up to 2B or equivalent) as soon as possible.
 All languages (except French and German) require a placement exam. - 3.
 Social Policy & Public Service majors must take Social Science 3A for a letter grade only and it should be completed in their first year. - 4.
 Psychology and Cognitive Sciences majors must not enroll in Psychology 7A (for non-majors), you will NOT receive credit. - 5.
-Cognitive Sciences majors must take either ICS 31 or Psych 114M to satisfy the Computer Technology Requirement.

-Humanities core must be taken with the appropriate writing seminar component.
+Cognitive Sciences majors must take either ICS 31 or Psych 114M to satisfy the Computer Technology Requirement. - \ Humanities core must be taken with the appropriate writing seminar component.

-Academic Year 2014-15
+🛗 Academic Year 2015-16

-Without writing component
+without writing component